obtbe/obtbe.github.io/about.md

 ---
 <!-- <div style="border-bottom: 1px solid #ccc; margin: 20px 0;"></div> -->

-From a young age, I've been captivated by the interplay of numbers and the natural world.
-My grandfather, a seasoned equestrian, played a formative role in nurturing this dual fascination.
-As he guided me through the rhythmic movements of horseback riding in his rustic family stable, he would simultaneously weave in lessons on the underlying mathematics - the angles, the leverage, the precise calculations required to achieve harmony with the animals.

-This early exposure to the elegance of quantitative reasoning, juxtaposed with the earthy textures of the great outdoors, left an indelible mark.
-I found myself equally enthralled by the abstract patterns of numbers and the tangible patterns of the natural environment.

-Today as a Google certified data analyst and a [DS4A fellow](https://www.credential.net/67d98bab-1d5c-482f-91bd-3b54c6690092) at Correlation One, I can easily navigate uncertain situations to produce the desired outcome because of my level-head, analytical skills, communication, and global outlook.
-That has allowed me much success in my endeavors as the Founder of Quantidum, a data analytics consulting firm where we use advanced analytical tools and techniques to help businesses make better decisions.
-My passion for learning and continuous development has propelled me further than I could imagine and have inspired the people around me.

-I was encouraged to get involved in the community and give back in whatever way possible.
-I'm currently working on a non-profit, [MansaPi](https://mansapi.org/), to cultivate a passion for STEM subjects among students in Mali through educational initiatives, fostering a deep appreciation and enthusiasm for science, technology, engineering, and mathematics.
+Ever since I was a kid, I’ve been fascinated by two things: numbers and nature.
+My grandad, who spent most of his life around horses, had a big hand in that.
+He’d take me out to the old family stable, where the air always smelled like hay and leather, and teach me how to ride.
+But it wasn’t just about sitting on a horse.
+He’d explain the why behind everything.
+Like how the angle of your body affects the horse’s movement, or how a tiny shift in weight could make all the difference.
+It was math, but not the kind you’d find in a textbook.
+It was alive, practical, and tied to the rhythm of the animal beneath you.
+Those moments stuck with me, and they’re a big part of why I see the world the way I do today.

+These days, my work is about making sense of uncertainty.
+I use analysis, clear communication, and a level-headed approach to help people and businesses make better decisions.
+That’s what inspired me to start Quantidum, a data analytics consulting firm where we use advanced tools to solve real-world problems.
+It’s been a process of constant learning, and I’m still growing every day.

+But for me, it’s not just about work.
+I’ve always believed in giving back and creating opportunities for others.
+That’s why I’m building MansaPi, a non-profit focused on inspiring a love for STEM in students in Mali.
+Through education and hands-on projects, we’re helping young people discover the beauty of science, technology, engineering, and math—and hopefully sparking a passion for solving problems.

-Thank you for visiting my website.
+Thank you for visiting my Blog.
 I hope you find both the beauty and power of data reflected in its content.
 <!-- ![Mariam](themes/ezhil/images/zmariam.png) -->

 <div style="border-bottom: 1px solid #ccc; margin: 20px 0;"></div>